-^{}Recommended that students register for this course in semester one of Level III.
+$^\dagger$ Recommended that students register for COMM2201 in the applicable semester of Level III.

 - HISTORY

 - GEOGRAPHY

 - HUMAN GEOGRAPHY

 HISTORY MINOR

 A total of 15 credits (i.e. five courses) done in Levels II and III are required to complete the History minor.
 HIST2006 and HIST2007 are compulsory.
 The other three courses are to be chosen from second and third level courses.